SEO For Dentists

 Being able to tackle all the questions might be a tough task at first, but if you have some that you get fairly often, it can go a long way to understanding your patient before they become your patient!

 Your dental practice’s My Business page will be the one that shows up on Google when results come in locally.

-When you optimize your Google My Business page correctly, it will offer many benefits in your search engine optimization plans.
+When you optimize your Google Business Profile page correctly, it will offer many benefits in your search engine optimization plans.

-Your Google My Business page is basically a mini-website that sits within the Google framework.
-There’s a strong likelihood your Google My Business page gets ranked higher than your actual website because of that factor.
+Your Google Business Profile page is basically a mini-website that sits within the Google framework.
+There’s a strong likelihood your Google Business Profile page gets ranked higher than your actual website because of that factor.

-Here are a few items to cross off as you make your way through the Google My Business page:
+Here are a few items to cross off as you make your way through the Google Business Profile page: